jboss-developer/jboss-eap-quickstarts/kitchensink-html5-mobile/README.md

 Level: Beginner
 Technologies: CDI, HTML5, REST
 Summary: The `kitchensink-html5-mobile` quickstart is based on `kitchensink`, but uses HTML5 and jQuery Mobile, making it suitable for mobile and tablet computers.
-Target Product: JBoss EAP
+Target Product: ${product.name}
 Source: <https://github.com/jboss-developer/jboss-eap-quickstarts>

 What is it?
 -----------

-The `kitchensink-html5-mobile` quickstart is based on the `kitchensink` quickstart and demonstrates a Java EE 7 mobile database application using HTML5, jQuery Mobile, JAX-RS, JPA, and REST in Red Hat JBoss Enterprise Application Platform.
+The `kitchensink-html5-mobile` quickstart is based on the `kitchensink` quickstart and demonstrates a Java EE 7 mobile database application using HTML5, jQuery Mobile, JAX-RS, JPA, and REST in ${product.name.full}.

 This application is built using a HTML5 + REST approach.
 This uses a pure HTML client that interacts with the application server via restful end-points (JAX-RS).
 This application also uses some of the latest HTML5 features and advanced JAX-RS.
 And since testing is just as important with client side as it is server side, this application uses QUnit to show you how to unit test your JavaScript.